gwittel/streamingstats/README.md

 # Description

+The main goal of this project is to simplify counting things.
+In many cases we want to gather various statistics on the same series of items.

+# Status

+Extremely early.
+Likely that large things will change including breaking API changes.

+This is a side project and my time is limited.

+## Rough Feature Roadmap

+1. Incorporate more helpers to aggregate multiple types of statistics (likely a separate module using RX / JEP-266).
+   1. Simple stream accumulation to output.
+   2. Time windowed emission to subscribers.
+2. Algorithms
+   1. Refine selection/use of underlying implementations.
+   2. Add probabilistic TopK.
+   3. Expose parameter selection based on expected input scale.
+3. Refactor to drop Java 9 requirement for some features.
+Reactive features driven by JEP-266 might come in through a separate sub module.

 # Goals

 The main goal of this project is to simplify counting things.
 In many cases we want to gather various